 The Audio-Technica M50xBT have good imaging.
 Their weighted group delay is 0.36, which is very good.
 The graph also shows that the group delay is almost entirely below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video games effects) in the stereo image.

 The soundstage of the wireless M50xBT is sub-par.
 The PRTF graph shows decent accuracy and a good amount of pinna activation.
 However, there is not a notch present around 10KHz, meaning that the soundstage will be perceived to be located inside the listener’s head instead of in-front.
+If you're looking for wireless headphones with a more open and spacious soundstage, consider the open-back HiFiMan ANANDA-BT Wireless.

 The isolation performance is sub-par.
 These headphones don't have active noise cancelation and do not provide any isolation in the bass range.
 This means they will let in all the rumbling of engines.
 In the mid-range, important for blocking out speech, they isolate by about 9dB, which is average.
 In the treble range, occupied by sharp sounds like S and Ts, they achieved 30dB of isolation, which is good.